Addiction and Marriage Statistics

 Signs and Symptoms that Addiction May Be Affecting Your Marriage

 Addiction is one of the most destructive and damaging things that a marriage can go through.
 Learning to navigate the marriage while one spouse is struggling with addiction takes a lot of work and dedication.
-It tests out the religious strength of your marriage.
+After all, addiction tests out the religious strength of your marriage.
 It pushes you to the ‘for worse’ limits.
-It can sometimes be difficult to identify the specific areas that addiction is ruining in your marriage.
+And, it can sometimes be difficult to identify the specific areas that addiction is ruining in your marriage.
 Identifying these struggles is often the first step to addiction recovery.

 A few problems that are common in marital discord when addiction is involved include: